 Fair Work Australia also has power to deal with certain disputes between an employer and an eligible employee in relation to leave.

-*Penalty units are defined by legislation and are subject to change.
-Coal LSL has represented the value of a penalty unit as at June 2017.
+* NB.
+Penalty units are defined by legislation under subsection 4AA(1A) of the Crimes Act 1914 (Cth) and are subject to change.
+See the current civil penalty unit rate.

 If you employ people who fit the definition of ‘eligibility’, you are legally obligated to register your business with Coal LSL.
 More information and registration form.

 If your business is in the process of closing, going into liquidation or no longer operational, you need to de-register with Coal LSL.
 Please get in touch with us to facilitate that process and to learn what obligations you still have to fulfil under the legislation as part of your close-out processes.

 An Authorised Contact is someone appointed by an employer organisation to liaise with Coal LSL about long service leave matters on behalf of the employer and their eligible employees.

 These people are usually in payroll or HR roles.
 They can be authorised by Coal LSL’s Primary Contact for your organisation.

 We can accept documents for processing from a non-Authorised Contact at your organisation; however, documents must be signed by an Authorised Contact and we will only liaise with an Authorised Contact regarding a matter.